Chorionic Villus Sampling (CVS)

 chorionic; villus; sampling; antenatal; testing; placenta; chromosome; genetic; villi; chromosomal; down; syndrome; abnormalities; abnormality; birth; defect; amniocentesis; down; syndrome;

-Chorionic villus sampling (CVS) is one of a number of tests that can be used to detect some birth defects in pregnancy.
+Chorionic Villus Sampling (CVS) is one of a number of tests that can be used to detect birth defects in pregnancy.

 Some of the most common reasons include:

-- If the woman will be older than 35 at the time of birth of the baby.
+- If the woman will be older than 35 at the time of delivery of the baby

-- If an increased risk of a chromosome problem is found on a screening test such as nuchal translucency screening.
+- If increased risk of a chromosome problem is identified on a screening test, such as first trimester screening

-- If an ultrasound detects unexpected abnormalities in the baby.
+- If ultrasound detects unexpected abnormalities in the baby

-- If the parents have had a previous baby with a chromosome problem, or a parent has a variation of their chromosomes that increases the chance of the baby having a chromosome problem.
+- If the parents have had a previous baby with a chromosome problem, or a parent has a variation of the chromosomes that increases the chance of the baby having a chromosome problem

 It is up to you and your partner whether you choose to have a CVS.
-You can discuss the test further with your doctor or midwife.
-You may choose not to have any testing.
+You can discuss this with your doctor

 CVS is usually done around 10-11 weeks of pregnancy.
 It can be done later if there is a specific reason.

 CVS is an outpatient procedure performed by a specially trained doctor.
-If you decide to have a CVS, an ultrasound scan will be arranged before the test to establish the stage of pregnancy, the best time for doing the CVS and the best technique to use.
+If you decide to have a CVS, an ultrasound scan will be arranged before the test to establish the stage of pregnancy and the best time for doing the CVS.

-- Sometimes due to the position of the placenta, it may not be possible to collect a sample.
+Sometimes due to the position of the placenta, it may not be possible to collect a sample.
 If this happens, you may be asked to come back a week later to try again.
-If this is not successful, then a different test called an amniocentesis may be needed (see topic on Amniocentesis).
+If this is not successful, then a different test called amniocentesis may be needed (see topic on Amniocentesis)

 Most women say that the procedure is no more painful than other types of injections.
 Some women feel cramping when the needle enters the uterus or as the sample is being collected.